mahicshah/mahicshah/README.md

 ### Hi! 👋 I'm Mahic!

-### I am currently working as an electronics engineer at Manipal Institute of Technology's oldest and most prestigious student project, [Formula Manipal](https://www.formulamanipal.in/).
+### I am currently working as an electronics engineer at Manipal Institute of Technology's Formula Student team, [Formula Manipal](https://www.formulamanipal.in/).

 Here are some of the tasks I am working on:

 - 👨‍💻 Creating the telemetry software to view real-time data of all the sensors.
-- 🏎️ Designing the wiring harness of the 2022 season's combustion vehicle.
+- 🏎️ Researching upon ways of improving the electronics on the car for Formula Bharat 2023.